-As we roll into 2020, our decision making is clouded by the noise and predictions of best practices.
-Let’s look at a few trends predicted which have now become reality, and flush out the meaning.
+IT’s 2020 people!!
+Our decision making is clouded by the noise and predictions of best practices.
+Let’s look at a few trends predicted which have now become reality and flush out the meaning.

 1. Content….
 ALWAYS More Content – Yes, we know this sounds like a broken record, but that’s because it’s undeniably true.
-The shift from traditional advertising to content is a stone that has been rolling for years, and in 2019 it’s accelerating.
-Up to 79% of B2B marketers are producing more content this year than in 2018 (Source).
+The shift from traditional advertising to content is a stone that has been rolling for years.
+In 2019 this only has accelerated, as almost 79% of B2B marketers are producing more content this year than in 2018 (Source).
 The challenge this presents is one of content saturation.
-The bandwagon is getting cramped, and standing out is increasingly difficult.
+The bandwagon is getting cramped and standing out is increasingly difficult.
 This is why a clear creative strategy, defined success benchmarks, and having an eye for talent are essential to effective content marketing.

-2. An Emphasis on video has become even more important.
+2. An emphasis on video has become even more important.
 To this point, 88% of businesses say that video is an important part of their digital marketing strategy.
-(Source) Video is unique in that it demands the full attention of the consumer.
-It takes looking and listening, which gives your message a much higher chance of being absorbed than through other mediums.
+Video is unique in that it demands the full attention of the consumer.
+It takes looking and listening, which gives your message a better chance to get absorbed.
 Brands with digital video strategies must consider video length, best practices, thumbnail creation and video type.

-3. Social Media vs Television – 57% of consumers say they’re influenced to think more highly of a business after seeing positive comments or praise online. (source) Rad Intelligence has framed social proof into buckets for this exact reason; authority, science, wisdom of the crowd and celebrity.
-As weird as it may seem, the smaller the screen, the more trust consumers have….Assuming there is quality social proof attached to the brands digital presence.
-A positive post on the right social media account is as good, if not better than a professionally-produced TV advertisement.
+3. Social Media vs Television – 57% of consumers say they’re influenced to think more highly of a business after seeing positive comments or praise online.
+Rad Intelligence has framed social proof into buckets for this exact reason; authority, science, wisdom of the crowd and celebrity.
+As weird as it may seem, the smaller the screen, the more trust consumers have…assuming there is quality social proof attached to the brands digital presence.
+A positive post on the right social media account is as good, if not better than a professionally produced TV advertisement.

-4. Global spend on content advertising expected to increase to $50B in 2021, up from 12.8B in 2016 — 2X growth in digital advertising accompanied by specific content creation will comprise 14% of all advertising budgets by 2020.
+4. Global spend on content advertising is expected to increase to $50B in 2021, up from 12.8B in 2016 — 4X growth in digital advertising accompanied by specific content creation will comprise 14% of all advertising budgets by 2020.
 Content across social and video platforms will grow at a 30% rate from 7.3B in 2016 to 27.2B in 2021.
-(Source), The trends are not slowing down.
+(Source); Bottom line… the trends are not slowing down.

 5. CMO spend on Martech was up 7% from 22% of budgets in 2018 to 29% of budgets in 2019.
 CMOs also value awareness more than ROI and market share.
-(Source) At Rad, we’ve studied brands with a mature digital environment VS brands that “need help”.
-The criteria is simple and the data tells a very compelling story.
-Content market leaders perform a massive 8X better than industry averages
+At Rad, we’ve studied brands with a mature digital environment VS brands that “need help”.
+The criteria is simple and the data tells a very compelling story….
+Content market leaders perform a massive 8X better than industry averages.

-7. By 2022, content creators will produce more than 30% of their digital content with the aid of AI content-generation techniques.
+7. By 2022, content creators will produce more than 30% of their digital content with the aid of Ai content generation techniques.
 By 2023 autonomous marketing systems will issue 55% of multichannel marketing messages based on marketer criteria and real-time consumer behavior, resulting in a 25% increase in response rates.
-(Source)

 8. Content marketing gets 3x more leads than paid search.
 The three content distribution channels that CMOs plan to increase most in the next year have a heavy emphasis on video being Youtube (48%), Facebook Video (39%), and Instagram (33%).
-(Source), For more context, YouTube as a distribution medium is a great strategy for reviews and Real Simple Syndication (RSS).
+More context, YouTube as a distribution medium is a great strategy for reviews, video, and social proof.